 Toyota Yaris Verso

-Extravagantly odd-looking, the Yaris Verso was also beyond question very practical, with an enormous load capacity (over 2000 litres with the rear seats folded) for a car less than 13 feet long.
+Extravagantly odd-looking, the Yaris Verso was also beyond question very practical, with an enormous load capacity (over 2000 liters with the rear seats folded) for a car less than 13 feet (156in) long.
 The later and slightly longer Toyota Verso-S, though similar in concept, had a much more compact-car appearance.
 It was never sold in the USA.

 The Zafira was a compact MPV with a useful number of ways to arrange its seven seats.
 A 192 HP version called GSi in the UK and OPC elsewhere was available for those who liked fast MPVs.
 The regular car was sold in Japan both as an Opel and, much more cheaply, as a Subaru Traviq.

 Well priced and practical, for many years the Zafira was frequently the best selling MPV in Europe, and nearly 2.8 million have been sold since the car made its debut in 1999.
 Though produced mostly under General Motors ownership of Vauxhall and Opel, this car was never sold in the US, though the second generation Zafira had distant cousins in the shape of the Saturn Ion, and Chevys Cobalt and HHR, among other cars on the same basic vehicle platform.